acidtone/wbdv-winter-2020/materials/cpnt265/assignments/assignment-1/README.md

 ## Requirements
 - Select a small business that can be your client for the exercise.
 It could be an actual business, or your team could decide to define an entrepreneurial venture to sell products or services online.
 - Research the models and options available for designing, developing and hosting the application.
-- Put together a short slide presentation (about 10 to 15 minutes) to discuss the vision for the E- Commerce site and how it will enhance the business.
 - Ensure that each team member participates in the preparation of the presentation and that each person has an equal part in the presentation itself.
 One of the goals of this exercise is to give you an opportunity to practice delivering a presentation in front of an audience.

 The following is a list of things to consider when determining what type of E-Commerce site would be best for your chosen company.
 Please discuss each of these items during your presentation.